Milk Tea: Love at First Drink

 - Next, allow the tea to steep for about 3 minutes.

 - After 3 minutes is up, take the steeper out of the cup.
 Then pour in the sugar.
 I put in about 20 grams (4 tubes), but this is probably only suitable for the sugar-obsessed.
 As with everything, add to taste.

 - Then pour in the milk.

-Personally I prefer an only slightly-warm milk tea, so I add the milk straight from the refrigerator.
-If you want to add the milk before the sugar or want to make sure your tea doesn’t cool from adding cold milk, allow the milk to sit out for and come to room temperature.
+Personally, I prefer only slightly-warm milk tea, so I add the milk straight from the refrigerator.
+But if you want to add the milk before the sugar or want to make sure your tea doesn’t cool from adding cold milk, allow the milk to sit out for and come to room temperature.
 Heating milk causes a distinctive smell and film on the liquid that not all people like.
 If that doesn’t bother you and you want a hot milk tea, you can heat up the milk.

-If you want iced milk tea, I recommend using slightly more tea leaves and putting in some ice-cubes.
-Or, if you have time and want to make sure your milk tea doesn’t get diluted, you could cool your tea in the refrigerator.
+On the other hand, if you want iced milk tea, I recommend using slightly more tea leaves and putting in some ice-cubes.
+Or, if you have time and want to make sure your tea doesn’t get diluted, you could cool your tea in the refrigerator.

-Notes: Of course, everyone is different as far as tastes, so you can adjust the ratios to your liking.
+Notes: Of course, everyone’s taste is different, so you can adjust the ratios to your liking.
 The main thing I’ve found is that the secret to Japanese-style milk tea is using uva leaves and perhaps some darjeeling mixed in.
 After that, it’s up to you!

 More notes: Several other types of tea do work.
 While I’ve found uva to be the best, ceylon and assam also make great bases.
 Check out my post breaking down the ingredients in several commercial Japanese milk teas.

-What’s your preference in milk tea?
+What’s your tea preference?
 Do you have a favorite Japanese milk tea brand or type?
 Or do you make your own?
 Let me know in the comments!